Ehden: Location, climate and nature

 Ehden is located in the central northern side of Mount Lebanon, with a 1500-metre (at Midan square) elevation from sea level.
 It is 120 km from Beirut, 30 km from Tripoli and 25 km from Zgharta.
 Ehden used to be the sole residence for Zghartians prior to the establishment of Zgharta.
 It is known for its dry climate, water and forest.
 It is a renowned summer location, famous for its setting on the Mar Sarkis (Saint Sarkis) Mountain overlooking coastal towns and villages as far as Akkar to Shikka.
 A large number of local and overseas tourists visit Ehden annually.

 History

-Ehden’s history dates back into the BCE period.
+Ehden’s history dates back into the BC period.
 Its indigenous people transformed rocky hills into land suitable for crops, irrigated by water from mountain streams.
 The people of Ehden have contributed to the fields of thought, literature, patriotism, and religion in Lebanon.

 Ehden was the original homeland for Zghartians who later established Zgharta on the Lebanese coast in the 16th century.
 It was/is a warmer winter season home below the mountains' snow.
 Four centuries later it has become primarily a summer resort.

+Despite the changes that have taken place over the centuries, Ehden's people have maintained their strong ties to their cultural heritage and history.
+The town continues to be a vibrant hub of creativity, thought, and spirituality, making it an important destination for anyone interested in Lebanon's rich cultural heritage.

-BCE Ehden
+BC Ehden

 Some early texts mention that the people of Ehden are descendants of the tribe of Shem, the son of Noah.